On the complexity of isomorphism problems for tensors, groups, and polynomials III: actions by classical groups: Introduction

 \section{Introduction}

-Previously in \cite{FGS19,GQ21,GQ21b,GQT22, RST}, isomorphism problems of tensors, groups, and polynomials \emph{over direct products of general linear groups} were studied from the complexity-theoretic viewpoint.
-In particular, a complexity class $\cc{TI}$ was defined in \cite{GQ21}, and several isomorphism problems, including those for tensors, groups, and polynomials, were shown to be $\cc{TI}$-complete (the equivalence between polynomials and 3-tensors was shown subsequently but independently in \cite{RST}; some problems over monomial groups were also shown to be $\cc{TI}$-complete \cite{DAlconzo}).
+Previously in \cite{FGS19,GQ21,TI2,GQT22,RST}, isomorphism problems of tensors, groups, and polynomials \emph{over direct products of general linear groups} were studied from the complexity-theoretic viewpoint.
+In particular, a complexity class $\cc{TI}$ (short for the Tensor Isomorphism class) was defined in \cite{GQ21}, and several isomorphism problems, including those for tensors, groups, and polynomials, were shown to be $\cc{TI}$-complete.
+The equivalence between polynomials and 3-tensors was shown subsequently but independently in \cite{RST}; some problems over products of general linear groups with monomial groups were also shown to be $\cc{TI}$-complete \cite{DAlconzo}.

 In this paper, we study isomorphism problems of tensors, groups, and polynomials over some classical groups, such as orthogonal, unitary, and symplectic groups, from the computational complexity viewpoint.
 There are several motivations to study tensor isomorphism over classical groups from statistical data analysis and quantum information.
 This introduction section is organised as follows.
 We will first review $d$-way arrays and some natural group actions on them in Section~\ref{subsec:five-action}, and describe motivations to study these actions over classical groups in Section~\ref{subsec:motivation}.
 We will then present our main results in Section~\ref{subsec:results}, and give an overview of the proofs in Section~\ref{sec:overview}.
 We conclude this introduction with a brief overview of the series of works this paper belongs to, a discussion on the results, and some open problems in Section~\ref{subsec:outlook}.